kenjennings/Atari-Breakout76/README06GameScreen.md

 The details of Game Screen arrangment:

 Single Line resolution Player/Missile Graphics.
-Use 5th player option to color all Missiles using COLPF3.
+- Use 5th player option to color all Missiles using COLPF3.
-Missile0 is Left Border.
+- Missile0 is Left Border.
-Missile1 is Right Border.
+- Missile1 is Right Border.
-Missile2 is Ball.
+- Missile2 is Ball.
-Player0 is Paddle.
+- Player0 is Paddle.

 Top Border, External Label Text, Numbers/Scores, Bricks, and Bottom Border uses ANTIC Modes B or C graphics and only COLPF0.

 Paddle/COLPM0 is Blue/$96.

 VBI Establishes:
-ANTIC Display Width Narrow + Playfield DMA + Player/Missile DMA.
+- ANTIC Display Width Narrow + Playfield DMA + Player/Missile DMA.
-GTIA GRACTL control for Player/Missile graphics.
+- GTIA GRACTL control for Player/Missile graphics.
-COLPF3 is white/$0C
+- COLPF3 is white/$0C

 To "Flash" external labels simply set COLPF0 in the DLI to black/$00.

 To "Flash" Scores, Player Number, or Ball counter the image must be drawn and erased, since each shares the same line with another value that may not be flashing.

 The Scores, Ball counter, and Player number are actually 3x5 "segments".
 Each "segment" is vertically 3 scanlines tall.
-This is accomplished by one Mode C and one Mode B instruction using LMS to reference the same graphics memeory.
+This is accomplished by one Mode C and one Mode B instruction using LMS to reference the same graphics memory.

 **Main Display List**